pixelflux-io/website/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-You need to have Node.js and npm installed on your machine.
-If you don't have them, you can download and install from here: [Node.js](https://nodejs.org/)

 ### Installing

 1. Clone the repository